• Skip to primary navigation

 • Allow your pot of liquid jelly to cool in sink filled with cold water or 5 minutes.
 But no more than that, or it'll solidify and you will need to reboil it again.

-• Pour your liquid jelly over top.
-Allow this to rest for 5 minutes.
+• Pour the liquid jelly over top.
+Allow this to rest for 5 minutes at room temperature.

 • Transfer to the fridge and allow this to chill overnight or at least 3-4 hours.